skoope-code/DSiPhotoSync-for-TWLMenu/README.md

   (uncompressed) deflate blocks — larger on disk than a typical PNG, but valid and fast to write on-device.
 The byte format is validated against a standard PNG decoder.
-- **Output size** is held to **208×156** because TWiLight renders larger top-screen images as black.
-- **Both LCDs** are used: the bottom screen is the interactive UI, and the top screen shows the riddle (in menus / list views) or the controls legend (in grid views).
 - **Thumbnails** are cached in a sliding window (a set kept around the photo you're viewing) and decoded a little at a time per frame, so opening a grid and paging through it never stalls input.